 Leftover Easter ham usually gives plenty to think about, its using up usually puts your creativity to the test.
-This year I ground the leftover cooked ham, divided into 100 g/3,5 oz portions and I put them in the freezer.
+This year I ground the leftover cooked, smoked ham, divided into 100 g/3,5 oz portions and I put them in the freezer.
 Last week a bag of ham got into my hands and I thought scones would be a good base to serve ham in a different way.

 I prepared a yeast butter dough and let it rise in the fridge overnight.
 The ham was seasoned with sautéed scallions because these bright color vegetables are now growing in our garden, and I wanted a hit of less-intense onion flavor.
 I folded the dough with the so called simple-double folding technique, so scones became light and flaky.